Forecasting and Backtesting Gradient Allocations of Expected Shortfall: Acknowledgements

 \section{Acknowledgements}

-Takaaki Koike was supported by Japan Society for the Promotion of Science (JSPS KAKENHI Grant Number JP21K13275).
+Takaaki Koike was supported by Japan Society for the Promotion of Science (JSPS KAKENHI Grant Numbers JP21K13275 and JP24K00273).
 Cathy W.S.
 Chen's research is funded by the National Science and Technology Council, Taiwan (NSTC112-2118-M-035-001-MY3).
+Edward M.H.
+Lin’s research is funded by the National Science and Technology Council, Taiwan (NSTC111-2118-M-029-003-MY2).
+The authors also thank Tim J. Boonen for constructive comments and suggestions.